optilude/Plone-Conference-2011-training/exercises/exercise-03.rst

 Exercise 3 - Policy package
 ---------------------------

+The policy package represents your entire project as a single installable distribution.
+It has everything else - including Plone - as dependencies for Buildout (in ``setup.py``) and Plone/GenericSetup (in ``metadata.xml``).
+It can also contain the extension profile that makes basic changes to a vanilla Plone site, though it should not contain custom code.

+In this exercise, we will modify the advanced buildout from Exercise 2 to use a policy package instead of installing Plone directly, and show a simple change in an extension profile.

 1. Run ZopeSkel from the src directory::

     $ cd src
     $ ../bin/zopeskel plone_basic acme.policy

-   Answer 'True' when asked whether to register a profile.
+Answer ``True`` when asked whether to register a profile.

 2. Edit the generated ``acme.policy/setup.py`` to add ``Plone`` as an egg dependency::